SC-19-02/IAP-Second-repository/README.md

-Modified the register and login forms to include css styling and added the navigation bar, hero content and home page
+Included overall CSS styling for the register and login forms, and added the navigation bar, hero section, and homepage content